2lenet/DashboardBundle/README.md

 }
 ```

-above you see the default return.
+In the example above, the cache lasts 300 s (5 minutes) and is invalidated if widget configuration changes.

-If you want disable the cache for a widget getCacheTimeout have to return 0.
+If you want to disable the cache for a widget, make sure getCacheTimeout returns 0.